-Prerequisites: Theatre Arts majors only and junior status, approved by the Theatre Arts Department Chair.
-Individualized project proposed by student, approved by Theatre Arts Department Chair, and monitored on a regular basis by a full-time faculty member.
-Directed Studies are offered in four different areas/discipline within the Theatre Arts Department: teaching assistant, assistant director, design: set/ lighting/costumes, and performance/choreography.
+Prerequisites: Individualized project proposed by student, approved by Theatre Arts Department Chair, under supervision of a full-time faculty member.
+Directed Studies are offered in four different areas/discipline within the Theatre Arts Department: teaching assistant, assistant director, design: set/lighting/costumes, and performance/choreography.
 Students may take a Directed Studies more than once but not in the same discipline.